iamslash/TIL/jsonnet/README.md

 ## Object-Orientation

 Objects (which we inherit from JSON)
-The object composition operator `+`, which merges two objects, choosing the right hand side when fields collide The `self` keyword, a reference to the current object
+The object composition operator `+`, which merges two objects, choosing the right hand side when fields collide.
+Left side is the parent, Right side is the child.
+The `self` keyword, a reference to the current object

 Hidden fields, defined with `::`, which do not appear in generated JSON